 Oldham manager Lee Johnson says he expected his team to cope better without James Tarkowski after the Latics lost at struggling Notts County.

-The young centre-back, who has impressed for the Latics in League One, missed the 3-2 defeat at Meadow Lane as he was serving a one-match suspension.
+The young centre-back, who has impressed for the Latics in League One, missed the as he was serving a one-match suspension.

 Johnson told BBC Radio Manchester: "People have to take responsibility.

 "He's a 20-year-old kid and we can't be asking him to carry the burden of all of us," Johnson added.

 "But he is a good player and he's been great for us this year.
 We missed him."